JoBrad/http-json-errors/README.md

 }
 ```

-# Typing
+# TypeScript + ES6
 This project was built in TypeScript and contains exported interfaces and type definitions for your convenience.
-Additionally, each object contains an isHttpError property set to true.
+The module is designed to use ES6 imports.

 ```ts
 // Check out the Custom HTTP Error Classes section for a full list of custom classes!